PastranaDigital/practing_github/README.md

 <br><br>

-Yesterday
+Tomorrow

-Love was such an easy game to play
+Love'll be such an easy game to play

 Now I need a place to hide away